 Built entirely for the off-premise dining market, ghost kitchens offer the carry-out/delivery option diners are looking for while supporting growth opportunities for restaurants.
 Says a QSRAutomations report, “The beauty of a ghost kitchen is that it allows your operation to run leaner and meaner than ever before.
 With a ghost kitchen, you can keep your staffing minimal to the cook staff only.
 There is great value to that both in the immediate future and what's to come.”
 As environments void of outside contact, ghost kitchens are also uniquely pandemic-friendly.

 Ghost kitchens have many appeals for restaurants, but they also have unique challenges pertaining to marketing, branding and location.
-Regarding the latter, ghost kitchens are most successful in urban areas populated by digital natives prone to ordering delivery multiple times a week.
+Regarding location, ghost kitchens are most successful in urban areas populated by digital natives prone to ordering delivery multiple times a week.

 Is a Ghost Kitchen Right for Your Restaurant?

-Lastly, while ghost kitchens are ideal for many restaurant concepts and their customers, they’re not suitable for all.
+While ghost kitchens are ideal for many restaurant concepts and their customers, they’re not suitable for all.
 As with in-house dining, the customer experience should be front and center when setting up a ghost kitchen.
 Your restaurant’s ability to deliver in this area is the topmost consideration for whatever type of kitchen you’re running.

-Still not sure whether a ghost kitchen is the right fit for your restaurant?
-There's one way to get a better idea: Ask the people who ultimately make or break its success.
+If you’re still not sure whether starting a ghost kitchen is right for your restaurant, there's one way to get a better idea: Ask the people who ultimately make or break its success.
 Andrew Park, VP of CX Strategy and Enablement at customer experience intelligence platform InMoment told QSR, “If a brand is on the fence about providing this type of offering, all they need to do is reach out to their customers and ask.
 Those brands that continually listen and act on the feedback their customers provide through this unprecedented time will come out much stronger brands with strong customer loyalty."